conan-io/docs/move_to_bintray.rst

    $ conan remote add conan-center https://conan.bintray.com
    $ conan remote add conan-transit https://conan-transit.bintray.com

-If, for some reason, you still wanted to read from the old conan.io repository, its contents the remote will be https://legacy-server.conan.io
+If, for some reason, you still wanted to read from the old conan.io repository, its contents will be available on the remote https://legacy-server.conan.io

 conan.io package creators
 -------------------------